TechXplainator/Tutorials/ollama/install-ollama/README.md

 ## Running Ollama on MAC

 * Ollama operates using a command line setup, which may require some adjustment for those not familiar with it.
+If you prefer a ChatGPT-like UI (as I do), consider downloading Open WebUI.
+You'll find an installation guide [here](/ollama/open-webui/README.md).
 * On Macs, the terminal app can be accessed via Spotlight Search:
 	+ Press Command + Spacebar to open Spotlight Search
 	+ Type 'Terminal' into the search bar and hit Enter